Back to DWU AI Articles

 Other Focus Cities and International Hubs

-American maintains significant operations at:
+American maintains operations at:

 • New York (JFK/LaGuardia): Major focus cities competing with Delta (JFK) and United (LaGuardia)